Cosmological Parallax--Distance Formula: DISCUSSION

 where

-Figure (2) shows a plot of parallax distance with redshift for the flat space for different $\Omega_\Lambda$ values, including the most likely value $\Omega_\Lambda=0.73$ as inferred from the WMAP observations (Hinshaw et al. 2009).
-We see that at large redshifts, the parallax distances calculated from the modified expressions could be lower than from the uncorrected ones by as much as a factor of three or more in the currently favoured cosmologies (viz. $\Omega_\Lambda=0.73, k=0$).
+Figure (2) shows a plot of parallax distance with redshift for the flat space for different $\Omega_\Lambda$ values, including the most likely value $\Omega_\Lambda=0.7$ as inferred from the Wilkinson Microwave Anisotropy Probe (WMAP) as well as the Planck observations (Spergel et al 2007; Ade et al. 2014).
+We see that at large redshifts, the parallax distances calculated from the modified expressions could be lower than from the older incorrect ones by as much as a factor of three or more in the currently favored cosmologies (viz. $\Omega_\Lambda=0.7, k=0$).